 The behaviour can exist on a wide spectrum.
-Further information about distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour can be found in St Chad's CofE Nursery & Infant School staff behaviour (code of conduct) policy.
+Further information about distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour can be found in St Chad's C of E Nursery and Infant School staff behaviour (code of conduct) policy.

-Staff should share low-level concerns in confidence with the headteacher & Designated Safeguarding Lead
+Staff should share low-level concerns in confidence with the headteacher, who is also St Chad's C of E Nursery and Infant School's DSL.

-Low-level concerns about the headteacher should be reported to the chair of governors/Trust.
+Low-level concerns about the headteacher should be reported to the chair of governors/Trust via e-mail or phone.